Bangil railway station

 Bangil Station (BG) is a class I (one) railway station located in Pogar, Bangil, Pasuruan Regency; entered within eastern border of Operational Area VII Surabaya of Kereta Api Indonesia (KAI) at the height of ± 9 meters above sea level (railway line Surabaya-Bangil).
-To the east of this station, there are forks towards Pasuruan-Probolinggo-Jember-Banyuwangi and to Malang.
+To the east of this station, there are branches towards Pasuruan-Probolinggo-Jember-Banyuwangi and to Malang.

 To the west of this station, before entering Porong there is Gununggangsir which is deactivated due to low income.
 Bangil is the main railway station in the west of Pasuruan Regency, so this is one of the most busiest station in East Java that most of the trains stop at here.

 History

-Bangil railway station was commissioned by Staatsspoorwegen Eastern Exploitation as a state railway company in Dutch East Indies on May 16th, 1878 at the same time as the commissioning of Surabaya―Bangil―Pasuruan railway line which was among the first railway line construction.
-Bangil is classified as a huge station, it has a locomotive depot.
-After Staatsspoorwegen commissioned the Surabaya−Pasuruan line, the company continued to built a new line to Malang which was commissioned on July 20th, 1879.
+Bangil railway station was commissioned by Staatsspoorwegen Oosterlijnen (East Line) as a state railway company in Dutch East Indies on May 16, 1878, at the same time as the commissioning of Surabaya - Sidoarjo -Bangil - Pasuruan railway line which was among the first railway line construction.
+Bangil is classified as a huge station, it has an engine shed.
+Just after the Staatsspoorwegen (SS) commissioned Surabaya−Pasuruan line, the company continued to build a new line to Malang which was commissioned on July 20, 1879.